tohenk/docker-epg/README.md

 download those EPG available at https://github.com/iptv-org/epg.
 This Docker Compose can be used to automate those task.

+## Features

+* Automatically sync repository on every EPG build

+* Your local changes to repository is stashed on EPG build and then re-applied

+* Configurable languages, sites, and max connections

+* Schedule EPG build as you need using CRON

+* Curated channels

+* On demand EPG build

 ## Usage

 The steps is described as follows: